 At 60 I watched my children drift away in their own ships, and prayed that the seas would be calm and the winds always at their backs.

 At 70 my life is again encased in the fluid universe of beginning.
 But now there is consciousness, choice, and understanding.
 Slowly my universe is contracting and I am growing beyond its borders.
 The stream is shallow, flowing gently and singing promises of peace.
-I know that narrowness is coming again and I will end my hero’s journey in a land that I will finally know.
+I know that narrowness is coming again and I will end my heroine’s journey in a land that I will finally know.